Marshall McGuire: Artistic direction

+Recognition

-In 2003 he was appointed artistic director of the Seymour Group, and was awarded an inaugural creative fellowship from the State Library Victoria to research the works of Peggy Glanville-Hicks.
+In 2003 McGuire was awarded an inaugural creative fellowship from the State Library Victoria to research the works of Peggy Glanville-Hicks.
 The fellowship enabled him to produce piano reductions of Glanville-Hicks' Letters from Morocco and the final scene from the opera Sappho, and a new edition of the Sonata for Harp.

 He received a Churchill Fellowship in 2004 to travel to San Francisco and New York to research baroque performance and contemporary music ensembles.

+Other roles

-McGuire is the founding president of the New Music Network; was chair of the music committee of the New South Wales Ministry of the Arts, is a member of the Australian Youth Orchestra Artistic Advisory Committee and was music director of the AYO's National Music Camp in 2003, 2006 and 2008.
+He is the founding president of the New Music Network; was chair of the music committee of the New South Wales Ministry of the Arts; was a member of the Australian Youth Orchestra Artistic Advisory Committee; and was music director of the AYO's National Music Camp in 2003, 2006 and 2008.
 He was the inaugural curator of the Utzon Music Series from 2006 until 2011 at the Sydney Opera House, and in December 2006 was appointed executive manager, artistic planning, with the West Australian Symphony Orchestra.
 He was a participant in the Australia 2020 Summit held in April 2008 at Parliament House, Canberra.

 In 2018 he was on the selection jury for the ClassicalNEXT conference in Rotterdam, and a jury member for the piano trio section of the Franz Schubert und die Musik der Moderne competition in Graz, Austria.